Bliss-Monk/CleanOS-Lite/README.md

-CleanOS Lite is a fully local, self-updating privacy hardening tool for Windows 11.
+CleanOS Lite is a fully local, self-updating privacy hardening tool for Windows 11 laptops.
 No external DNS required.
 Safe for Office and Outlook.
 The Sentry checks on every login, detects Windows Updates, heals any drift automatically, and stays current by downloading an updated ruleset from a hosted JSON file — without ever needing the script to be redeployed.